MicrosoftDocs/dynamics365smb-docs/business-central/inventory-valuation-powerbi-inventory-valuation-by-location.md

 ---
 title: Inventory Valuation by Location (Power BI report)
-description: The Inventory Valuation Overview highlights the values on an Location by Location basis for an organization.
+description: The *Inventory Valuation by Location* highlights the values on an Location by Location basis for an organization.
 author: kennienp
 ms.author: kepontop
 ms.reviewer: